Satcomonline/IT-01-System-Health-Check-macos/README.md

 - “Something feels wrong with my system”
 - “My internet isn’t working properly”

-The script automates common checks instead of running them manually one-by-one.
+The script automates common checks instead of running them manually one by one.

 ---
 ## What This Project Does